All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I reconstitute a peptide with sterile water instead of bacteriostatic water?

-You can, but it is not recommended for multi-dose vials.
+You can, but it isn't recommended for multi-dose vials.
 Sterile water has no preservative, so bacteria can grow after the first needle puncture.
-BAC water contains 0.9% benzyl alcohol to inhibit bacterial growth and is the standard choice for peptides you will draw from multiple times.
+BAC water contains 0.9% benzyl alcohol to inhibit bacterial growth and is the standard choice for peptides you'll draw from multiple times.

 How fast should I inject the BAC water into the vial?